 Analysis / Bias

-In review, Justice Denied is not a true news reporting source, but rather a library/database of information related to those wrongfully convicted of crimes.
-There are 1000’s of articles dating back to 1998 highlighting the many times justice was denied.
+In review, Justice Denied is not a true news reporting source but rather a library/database of information related to those wrongfully convicted of crimes.
+There are 1000’s articles dating back to 1998 highlighting the many times’ justice was denied.
 Justice Denied has a section on the website dedicated to publishing news stories about wrongful convictions and/or justice that utilizes minimally loaded words such as this: 20,000 Misdeameanor Marijuana Convictions In Kings County, NY Could Be Vacated In New Program By DA’s Office.
-Information within these news articles is properly sourced to credible media sources and/or court documents.
-In general, Justice Denied sticks to their mission and covers wrongful convictions with minimal bias.
+Information within these news articles is correctly sourced from credible media sources and/or court documents.
+Justice Denied generally sticks to their mission and covers wrongful convictions with minimal bias.

 Overall, we rate Justice Denied as Least Biased based on neutral wording and High for factual reporting due to proper sourcing.
 (D. Van Zandt 11/24/2018) Updated (2/10/2023)